Senior Connect Acquisition Corp. I (NASDAQ:SNRH) Sees Strong Trading Volume

-Senior Connect Acquisition Corp.
-I (NASDAQ:SNRH) shares saw unusually-strong trading volume on Wednesday .
-Approximately 4,975 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 114,292 shares.The stock last traded at $9.79 and had previously closed at $9.78.
+Shares of Senior Connect Acquisition Corp.
+I (NASDAQ:SNRH) saw strong trading volume on Tuesday .
+18,579 shares were traded during mid-day trading, a decline of 83% from the previous session’s volume of 112,135 shares.The stock last traded at $9.82 and had previously closed at $9.80.

 Senior Connect Acquisition Corp.
 I does not have significant operations.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was formerly known as Health Connect Acquisitions Corp.